New South Wales HUB type carriage stock

-The HUB type carriage stock was a type of air conditioned passenger carriage operated by the New South Wales Government Railways from April 1948 until April 2000.
+The HUB type carriage stock is a type of air conditioned passenger carriage operated by the New South Wales Government Railways from April 1948 until April 2000.

-Design & Development
+Design and development

 The HUB set cars were ordered by the Department of Railways New South Wales in August 1943 for services between Sydney and Newcastle.
 Contract 3/43 let to Tulloch Limited, Rhodes for an additional 25 N type carriages, consisting of: